KolbyLalonde/SENG-438/A2/seng438-a2-team_number.md

 # 2 Detailed description of unit test strategy
+ Methods Being Tested:
+  Range:

+  DataUtilities:

+  Designed Partitions:

+  Test Determination Procedure:

+  Benefits and Drawback of using Mocking:

+// including the input partitions you have designed
 // including the input partitions you have designed

 # 3 Test cases developed